 Gents need their hair cut just as much as the ladies!

 Bandanas!
 I adore mine, and they make any outfit automatically look rockabilly.
 (ReeRee’s bandana tips here

-And, if you really do suck at hair, what are your favourite brands for achieving the look with clothing and accessories?
+go to link And, if you really do suck at hair, what are your favourite brands for achieving the look with clothing and accessories?

 I’m pretty lucky to have awesome relationships with the brands I wear most often these days: Collectif and Brutus trimfit shirts.
 I love mixing my look a lot more these days, and these brands clash in some delightful ways.